 Do not leave the vehicle when the engine is running.
 If you have left the engine running, the vehicle can move suddenly.
 You or others could be injured.
 To be sure the vehicle will not move, even when you are on fairly level ground, always set the parking brake and move the shift lever to P (Park).
-See Shifting Into Park on page 9-19.
+See Shifting Into Park on page 9-17.
+If you are towing a trailer, see Driving Characteristics and Towing Tips on page 9-61.

 If you have to leave the vehicle with the engine running, the vehicle must be in P (Park) and the parking brake set.
-After shifting into P (Park), try to move the shift lever without first pushing the button on the shift lever.
+After shifting into P (Park), try to move the shift lever out without first pushing the button on the shift lever.